v1smile/coal-mine-pose-detection/README.md

 # Multi-Module Enhanced Human Pose Detection for Low-Illumination Coal Mine Environments
-This is the official open-source repository for the paper submitted to *The Visual Computer*.
+This repository contains the official source code of the manuscript accepted/submitted to The Visual Computer.
 It provides a complete, reproducible pipeline for **data preprocessing, model training, inference evaluation, and multi-platform deployment**, ensuring that researchers can replicate our experiments and validate results with minimal effort.

 ---